 2. Tuition fees for international students in Germany

 Who doesn't pay tuition fees in Germany?

 For both undergraduate and graduate degree programmes, you can study abroad for free in public German universities.
 This is generally true for international students worldwide, inside or outside the EU/EEA zone.

-The only fees required are called “administrative fees”, that cost around 100 - 200 EUR/year, and they are dedicated to student services, covering costs for bus tickets to the university, student cafeterias, and more.
+The only fees required are called “administrative fees”, which cost between 100 - 350 EUR/semester, and they cover student services, bus tickets to the university, student cafeterias, and more.

-Private universities in Germany charge tuition fees and these are between 2,000 and 20,000 EUR/year.
+Private universities in Germany charge higher tuition fees which range between 1,000 and 40,000 EUR/year.

 - RWTH Aachen University

 See what these students have to say about studying in Germany

 3. Tuition fees for international students in Norway